 Five-star Cliveden is certainly one of the finest hotels in the country and possibly one of the most well known, thanks to its starring role in the Profumo Affair in the 1960s and being where Meghan Markle spent the night before marrying Prince Harry.
 It was built in 1666 by George Villiers, the Second Duke of Buckingham, and passed down the line before being sold by the Duke of Westminster in 1893 to William Waldorf Astor, a wealthy American who had decided to make England his home.
 Over the years it has hosted politicians, poets and princes, from Winston Churchill and Noel Coward to Charlie Chaplin and Kenneth Branagh, and boasts a fine-dining restaurant, opulent bedrooms and stunning gardens leading down to the Thames.
-The outdoor swimming pool at Cliveden is in a walled garden and is famous for being the place where Christine Keeler met John Profumo, but it has had a modern makeover with a new luxury spa with indoor pool, luxury treatments room and all the pampering you can handle.
+The outdoor pool at Cliveden is in a walled garden and is famous for being the place where Christine Keeler met John Profumo, but it has had a modern makeover with a new luxury spa with indoor pool, luxury treatments room and all the pampering you can handle.

 The Vineyard hotel Newbury is a hotel serious about wine and dinner at The Vineyard was one of the most memorable meals I’ve experienced.
 Privately owned by the Michael family, which also owns the highly-regarded Peter Michael Winery in California, it has an award-winning cellar with 30,000 bottles, offers 100 wines by the glass in its restaurant, hosts wine-tastings and wine courses and even wine-themed treatments at its spa (including its Red Grape pampering body wrap).
-Any trace of a hangover will evaporate in the hotel spa, which has a circular swimming pool, sauna, steam room and loungers by the pool or outside.
+Any trace of a hangover will evaporate in the hotel spa, which has a circular indoor swimming pool, sauna, steam room and loungers by the pool or outside.

 Hotels with swimming pools in Buckinghamshire

 Set in 90 acres of Buckinghamshire countryside, Hartwell House hotel and spa is just 40 miles from London and just two from Aylesbury, but barely a sound of the outside world penetrates the deep calm surrounding Hartwell, just the occasional snatch of birdsong.
 It’s a 17th century hotel with a pool and luxury spa but it’s also a historic hotel with beautiful grounds for walking in and feels miles away from the modern world.
-The spa at Hartwell House is equipped with a gym, a swimming pool, indoor and outdoor jacuzzis and a steam room and sauna as well as offering treatments and fitness classes
+The spa at Hartwell House is equipped with a gym, an indoor swimming pool, indoor and outdoor jacuzzis and a steam room and sauna as well as offering treatments and fitness classes

 If your idea of a perfect country break is to have breakfast in the sun on a terrace overlooking a spectacular view, followed by a day lounging in a luxury spa, then Danesfield House hotel and spa in Buckinghamshire is just the place for you.
 Just a few miles from the pretty town of Marlow, Danesfield House with 79 rooms and suites is set in 65 acres of grounds, and the entrance is rather impressive, a gravel drive passing beneath a stone archway into a courtyard.
 The spa, which is connected to the main building via a glass walkway, but which also has its own car park for day guests and club members, is extremely modern-looking, with a 20 metre indoor swimming pool, steam room, sauna, jacuzzi and bar where you can order G&Ts to be delivered to you while you sunbathe on the lawn outside.